abhith/abhith.net/Blog/Unhandled Activation Error - Xamarin for Visual Studio/README.md

 Hoping to find solutions for both.

-Hoping is a bad idea, trying is a good idea.
+Hoping is a bad idea.

 Trying...